PTIN Application Checklist: What you need to get started

 - Apply for Your PTIN — You will complete the online application by providing personal information, information about your previous year’s tax return, professional credentials, and more as shown above.

-- Get Your PTIN — After the bank confirms your payment, your PTIN is provided online.
+- Get Your PTIN — After completion of the online application, your PTIN is provided online.

 Note: All PTIN correspondence is delivered through secure online messaging in your PTIN account.
 Use the most up-to-date email address when obtaining your PTIN to ensure that you receive our messages.